vhprestes/vhprestes/README.md

 <h1 align="Center">  Olá! <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40px"> , Bem vindo ao GitHub de Victor Prestes <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" /> </h1>
 <br>

-Graduated in Web Development from Trybe, I have been programming for almost 2 years and have completed over 60 projects.
+Graduated in Web Development from trybe, I have been programming for 2 and a half years and have completed over 60 projects.
-I am currently pursuing a degree in Computer Science, with an expected graduation date in 2026.
+I am currently pursuing a degree in Computer Science, with an expected graduation date in early 2027.
 In the meantime, I am freelancing while actively seeking employment or internship opportunities.
+My last occupation was a internship at ZG Solucões, where i had the oportunity to work with java and groovy
 <br>
 <br>
 - As a Full Stack Developer, I love backend and frontend, and im also learning a lot about devops lately